 How can you petition for VAWA and obtain your green card?

-In order to petition for VAWA, you need to be able to prove the following;
+In order to petition for VAWA, you need to be able to prove the following:

-• That your abusive spouse or partner is a green card holder or United States citizen.
+- That your abusive spouse or partner is a green card holder or United States citizen.

-• Prove that you have lived with them at some point.
+- Prove that you have lived with them at some point.

-• Prove that the relationship was a “bona fide” relationship.
+- Prove that the relationship was a “bona fide” relationship.

-• Able to prove that you were a person of good moral character.
+- Able to prove that you were a person of good moral character.
 (Write a declaration or statement of your story.)

 However, it can be challenging to navigate this journey alone.
 Our experienced VAWA attorneys understand the fear of doing this alone.
 In addition, you might fear the future and what happens when your spouse, partner, friends, and community find out.
 So, it is essential that you contact an experienced VAWA immigration attorney who can help you find the evidence you need and help you put your case together to file for VAWA.
-It is important to remember that;
+It is important to remember that:

-• VAWA is confidential; your spouse will not find out
+- VAWA is confidential; your spouse will not find out

-• VAWA is also not meant for your spouse to get in trouble with the law
+- VAWA is also not meant for your spouse to get in trouble with the law

 How to prove your abusive spouse or partner is a United States citizen or green card holder

 Trying to get proof that your abuser is a United States Citizen or a green card holder can seem impossible for many abuse victims.
-However, an experience VAWA attorney will be able to obtain the documents you need.
+However, an experienced VAWA attorney will be able to obtain the documents you need.
 Most people have what is called a digital footprint.
 It is infrequent to find someone who has no digital footprint at all.
 Here are the ways that you can find the documents you need.

-• Check public records
+- Check public records

-• Check voting records
+- Check voting records

-• Check the Freedom of Information Act (FOIA)
+- Check the Freedom of Information Act (FOIA)

-• Access to a social security number, passport, birth certificate, and marriage certificate and being able to give that information to USCIS
+- Access to a social security number, passport, birth certificate, and marriage certificate and being able to give that information to USCIS

 How to prove you lived together with your abuser

 You must have qualifying evidence when you file for VAWA, including proof that you lived with your abuser.
 Proof of living together can be before or after your marriage.
-Your evidence can be;
+Your evidence can be:

-• Affidavits from a landlord or people you know
+- Affidavits from a landlord or people you know

-• Utility bills with both your names
+- Utility bills with both your names

-• A lease agreement or mortgage
+- A lease agreement or mortgage

 It is important to note that according to a recently passed law, you do not need to live with your abuser for a specific time.
 As long as you can show that you live together at some point, complete that residency requirement.